julez-dev/chatuino/doc/SETTINGS.md

   logs_channel_include: ["lirik", "sodapoppin"] # Chatuino will only log channels that are in this list, if set
   logs_channel_exclude: ["lec"] # Chatuino will not log channels that are in this list, but all others, if set

+security:
+  check_links: true # If Chatuino should check and display http redirects next to URLs.
+Uses chatuino server to hide IP when resolving; Default: true

 # Globaly block specific users and words
 block_settings:
   users: